 Track 2 is a revenue-based certification program designed to assist eligible producers who suffered an eligible decrease in revenue resulting from 2022 calendar year disaster events when compared with revenue in a benchmark year using revenue information that is readily available from most tax records.
 In cases where revenue does not reasonably reflect a normal year's revenue, Track 2 provides an alternative method for establishing revenue.
-Likewise, Track 2 affords producers of crops that are used within an operation and do not generate revenue from the sale of the crop a method for establishing revenue for the purpose of applying for ERP 2022 benefits.
+Likewise, Track 2 affords producers of crops that are used within an operation and do not generate revenue from the sale of the crop a method for establishing revenue from the sale of the crop a method for establishing revenue for the sale of the crop a method for establishing revenue for ERP 2022 benefits.
 Producers are not required to submit tax records to FSA unless requested by the County Committee if required for an FSA compliance spot check.